roma-glushko/leetstats/docs/problems/random-num-sequence.md

   - topic:hypothesis-testing
 ---

 # LS00001.
-Random or Not?
+Random Number Sequence

-Given a sequence of numbers,
+Given a sequence of digits,
 return `true` if the sequence is random or `false` if it was created by a human.

 ## Examples